nchowes/geophone-passive-ml/README.md

 # geophone-passive-ml
-algos + ai for phase arrival in passive seismic on geophone array
+algos + ai for phase arrival on geophone array